alanng10/class-lang/Info/Article/System/Memory/a.md

 Memory space mapping starts from the root entry.

-Memory address that is mapped, has its first 4 12 bits indexed into 4 tiers of block tables.
+Memory address that is mapped, the last 16 bits is byte index of a block.
-The last 16 bits is byte index of a block.
+The next higher 36 bits are 3 12 bits indexed into 3 tiers of block tables.